kjczarne/refinery-api/README.md

       annotationsDb: "./tests/res/ibooks/ibooks_db_mock.sqlite"
       libraryDb: "./tests/res/ibooks/ibooks_library_mock.sqlite"
     ```
     You need to provide a URL to a running CouchDB instance and a database name where the docs will be stored.
 Don't worry if the DB doesn't exist, Couch will create it if it's not there.
 You may also want to adjust the path to your `iBooks` sqlite database if you're on `macOS` and intend to use the iBooks highlights extraction functionality.
+You can keep the `ibooks` section default if you don't intend to use it.

 ### Use as a CLI tool

 Use `refinery-in` for ingress and `refinery-out` for egress, e.g. `refinery-out --what=md --path=temp.md --set=default --notebook=default` -> converts the `default` batch of records belonging to the `default` notebook to a Markdown file called `temp.md`.

+If you run any of these commands with a `--help` flag, you should see the possible flags you can use.

 ### Use as a self-hosted server

 1. Set `REFINERY_SECRET` environment variable to any safe string.
 This will be used by the server to create a cookie session.
 2. Optional: set `REFINERY_SERVER_PORT`.
 If this is not set the server will be available by default on port `42069`.
 3. To run the server use `refinery-serve` command.
 This spins up an Express.JS instance.
+Remember you still need a separate server deploying CouchDB.

 ### Loading in Markdown Files